 Step 2: You’ll need the learning materials themselves

 Evidently, educators will also need to populate the virtual classroom with engaging and relevant learning materials.
 So how does Sanako Connect help them to do that?

 Well, Sanako Connect combines the best bits of a physical language lab with all of the elements of a virtual classroom environment.
 Connect makes it easy for teachers to upload a wide variety of learning material for students to use.
 Any number of PDFs, presentations, YouTube videos, and web pages can, for example, be easily attached to an online lesson plan and shared with students.
 Connect also allows educators to embed external source code, enabling them to access and use third-party apps within the Connect environment (eg. Quizlet, Google Docs, Slides, etc.).

 Educators can also use Connect to create tasks for students based on this material.
-These include for example model imitation, video tasks, oral language assessments, or fill-in-the-blanks tasks for students.
+These include for example pronunciation tasks, flashcards, model imitation, video tasks, oral language assessments, or fill-in-the-blanks tasks for students.
 All of these language learning activities can be created by educators in minutes.

 Specifically, Sanako Connect also enables educators to quickly set up a variety of practice speaking tasks and oral language assessments for students.
 They can either be tasked to record themselves reading aloud or responding to a pre-prepared piece of content.
 Alternatively, educators can create an original soundtrack, which the student then attempts to emulate using Sanako Connect’s advanced, two-track recording functionality.

 Sanako’s tools help teachers to increase their students’ speaking skills and pronunciation.
 The two-track recorder is a great tool for creating model-imitation exercises and oral language assessments.

 Sanako Connect is designed for pedagogical flexibility and the flipped classroom method is just one example style of teaching that we support.
 Click here or the banner below to learn more and book a FREE remote demo!